yufeizhao/yufeizhao.github.io/a34/index.md

 T 12/4: Students present solutions to part B of Putnam 2018 exam

 **Final homework**: Create your own Putnam-style problem.
-Submit your problem and solution separately on Stellar by Saturday Dec 1.
+Submit your problem and solution separately on Stellar by **Saturday Dec 8**.
 Your problem submissions will be visible to other students in the class, and the solutions will be made visible by Sunday afternoon as well.

 T 12/11: Presentations of student-created problems